Facts about Bill Cosby

 On December 29, 2015, Bill Cosby was charged in Montgomery County, Pennsylvania with a felony charge of aggravated indecent assault.
 The charge was related to a 2004 incident with Andrea Constand, a woman he had met through Temple University, where she was Director of Operations for the women’s basketball team.
 Constand said that during a visit to Cosby’s home, he gave her pills and wine that rendered her unconscious, then assaulted her.
 In the frank words of the criminal complaint, “William Henry Cosby did penetrate the genitals of a the complainant with a part of his body after Cosby substantially impaired the complainant’s power to appraise or control her conduct by administering drugs, intoxicants or other means for the purpose of preventing resistance.”
 It marked the first time Bill Cosby had officially been charged with a crime.

 Cosby was tried, but the first trial ended in a deadlocked jury in 2017.
 Cosby was convicted in 2018 on three counts of aggravated indecent assault, stemming from the 2004 incident with Adrea Constant.
+At the age of 81, Bill Cosby was designated a “sexually violent predator” by the court and sentenced to a minimum of three years in prison (with a maximum sentence of ten years).

 Bill Cosby married the former Camille Hanks on 25 January 1964.
 They had four daughters and a son together: Erika (born 1965), Erinn (b.
 1966), Ennis (b.
 1969), Ensa (b.
 1973), and Evin (b.
 1976).
 Bill and Camille Cosby celebrated their 50th wedding anniversary in 2014 and she continued to support him during the allegations of rape that resurfaced against him that year… Their son Ennis Cosby was shot to death in January 1997 in a botched robbery after he stopped to change a tire just off a Los Angeles freeway.
 A Ukrainian immigrant named Mikhail Markhasev was convicted of the crime… Bill Cosby has a bachelor’s degree from Temple University (1971), and a master’s degree (1972) and Ed.D.
 (1976) from the University of Massachusetts… In 1997 a woman named Autumn Jackson was arrested after trying to extort $40 million from Bill Cosby, claiming to be his illegitimate daughter.
 Cosby admitted to an affair with Jackson’s mother but denied fathering Jackson.
 She was convicted of extortion and sentenced to 26 months in jail… Bill Cosby’s 1987 movie Leonard, Part 6 is regarded as a famous Hollywood flop… Bill Cosby was a longtime pitchman for Jell-O pudding.